kmfk/space-race.github.io/src-docs/content/index.md

 Mission Control is a tool for orchestrating devops automation.
 It's like a prettier, friendlier Jenkins.

-It is typically used for Continuous Integration and/or Continuous Deployment.
+It is built for multi-stage pipelines and is typically used for Continuous Deployment or a variation of CD.

 Read more about common [Use Cases](/mission-control/docs/use-cases.html) and our [comparison to other DevOps tools](/mission-control/docs/comparison.html).

 ## Getting Started

-For instructions on installation and configuration, see our [Getting Started Guide](/mission-control/docs/getting-started.html).
+For instructions on installation and configuration, see our [Installation & Setup Guide](/mission-control/docs/installation-and-setup.html).

 ## Project Sponsors